DigitalPublishingToolkit/NN09/md/10Rules.md

 of ‘Deutschland’, and ‘ChinaNet’, a common term for China’s highly regulated and monitored national web infrastructure.

-This was not too surprising in itself, as it was essentially an easy promotion campaign to give German companies some competitive edge.
+This was not too surprising, as the campaign was essentially an easy promotion to give German companies some competitive edge.
 But the important question of how providers could increase the level of security for their users remained unanswered.
 It would certainly be welcome for German providers to finally draw level with international